OpaceDigitalAgency/stories/GITHUB_DEPLOY.md

 Now, whenever you push changes to the `main` branch:

-1. GitHub Actions will automatically deploy your backend files to cPanel via FTP
+1. GitHub Actions will automatically deploy your backend files to cPanel via FTPS
 2. Netlify will automatically deploy your frontend files

 You don't need to run any manual commands.
 Just: